 For example, if you are a juicing beginner, then choosing a more affordable one, such as the Aicook Slow Juicer or the Hamilton Beach Juicer, might make you feel a little better about experimenting with juicing to see if it is right for you.

-On the other hand, if you already know what you’re doing and you’re looking for a high quality, heavy-duty, or high-volume juicer, then it is certainly worth investing the money in a juicer like the Greenstar Elite.
+On the other hand, if you already know what you’re doing and you’re looking for a high quality, heavy-duty, or high-volume cold press juicer, then it is certainly worth investing the money in a juicer like the Greenstar Elite.

 Some features are important to almost everyone, including the ability to clean the juicer quickly and easily, and having a juicer that operates quietly without vibration.
-Having a wide or large feed chute may not be that important to you right now, but if you are working with large pieces of food on a regular basis, then it might be worth investing in a juicer with a larger chute.
+Having a wide or large feed chute may not be that important to you right now, but if you are working with large pieces of food on a regular basis, then it might be worth investing in a cold press juicer with a larger feed chute.